cruisercoder/dstddb/README.md

 - Support for native (direct) drivers on the C interface or wire protocol
 - A polymorphic driver with runtime target registration and target driver selection
 - A range interface to query result sets (single pass range)
-- Support for cascade style calls
+- Support for [fluent](http://en.wikipedia.org/wiki/Fluent_interface) style interface
 - Included reference implementations: mysql, sqlite, oracle, and ODBC
 - Support for multiple implementations of same db type
 - Input variable binding support